ic1149/python_notes/README.md

 # python notes

-just a place to record my notes, key things to remember and tricks for python
+just a place to record my notes, key things to remember, mistakes and tricks for python